FranBarInstance/bootstrap-5-modal-dynamic/README.md

 ### Same modal with different dynamic content

 You can group a modal with the same ID, to display different content loaded dynamically in the same modal.
+The demo has included in the help button “?” a link to open another modal, I think this would be an acceptable example to open a modal inside another modal.

 ```html
 <a type="button"